U.S. Air Force Research Lab Summer Faculty Fellowship Program

 Harvazinski, Matthew - 661-275-5629

-Keywords: rotating detonation rocket engines, multiphase combustion, high-fidelity simulations, reduced order modeling
+Keywords: rotating detonation rocket engines, multiphase combustion, high-fidelity simulations, wall models, liquid rocket engines

 SF.30.19.B0009: Numerical simulation of the flowfield associated with the truncated aerospike nozzle and base pressure characteristics